 Nothing remains of Ridge Hill Farm, once an 800-acre estate in Needham, Massachusetts.
 The only reminder is a street name in neighbouring Wellesley.
 Yet once it was the Xanadu of sewing-machine magnate W.E.
 Baker.
-One fine summer day in July 1875, Ridge Hill Farms hosted one of the grandest parties the area had ever seen.
+And one fine summer day in July 1875, Ridge Hill Farms hosted one of the grandest parties the area is ever likely to see.

 The map’s rather long-winded full title is: THIS PORCINEOGRAPH is copied from the Census Surveys of 1870, adding only 3 feet of territory (?) resting on Cuba, Mexico and Sandwich Islands, and the Hydro-Cephalus from Canada.
 Congressional Legislation is required to PERFECT this GEHOGRAPHY.